ComputationalRadiationPhysics/picongpu/docs/source/models/total_field_scattered_field.rst

 Consider a case when both :math:`\vec E^{inc}(x, y, z, t)` and  :math:`\vec B^{inc}(x, y, z, t)` are theoretically present, but only :math:`\vec E^{inc}(x, y, z, t)` is known in explicit form.

 When slowly varying elvelope approximation (SVEA) is applicable, one may employ it to calculate the other field as :math:`\vec B^{inc}(x, y, z, t) = \vec k \times \vec E^{inc}(x, y, z, t) / c`.
-PIConGPU implements this approach for all incident field profiles and as a default second parameter of the ``Free`` incident field profile.

 Otherwise one may use TF/SF with only the modified known field set as incident and the other one set to 0.
 Generally, the interpretation of the result is assisted by the equivalence theorem, and in particular Love and Schelkunoff equivalence principles [Harrington2001]_ [Balanis2012]_.